|

 Trigonometric functions - Wikipedia

-The trigonometric functions most widely used in modern mathematics are the sine, the cosine, and the tangent functions.
-Their reciprocals are respectively the cosecant, the secant, and the cotangent functions, which are less used.
+The trigonometric functions most commonly used in modern mathematics are the sine, the cosine, and the tangent functions.
+Their reciprocals are respectively the cosecant, the secant, and the cotangent functions, which are less commonly used.

 Cotangent | Definition, Formulas, & Facts | Britannica